-The CPU sets these flags to define the identifier acceptance filter organization (see Identifier Acceptance Filter).
-Table 44 summarizes the different settings.
-In Filter Closed mode no messages will be accepted such that the foreground buffer will never be reloaded.
+The CPU sets these flags to define the identifier acceptance filter organisation (see Identifier Acceptance Filter).
+Table 17-8 summarizes the different settings.
+In Filter Closed mode no messages are accepted such that the foreground buffer is never reloaded.

-Table 45 Identifier Acceptance Mode Settings
+Table 17-9.
+Identifier Acceptance Mode Settings